 Citing a faulty roof, without any input from city code inspectors, Roper ordered the Keyhole closed on June 22, 1951.
 But Albert and Winner had hired attorney Van Henry Archer, Sr., who filed a temporary restraining order so the Keyhole could stay open until the case went to court.
 One of the stipulations of the order was that police couldn’t enter the Keyhole without cause unless they paid the admission charge ($1.50 each).
 The book “Jazz On the Road: Don Albert’s Musical Life” by Christopher Wilkinson (University of California Press, 2001) covers the court case.

 In October 1951, Associate Justice Jack Pope of the Texas Supreme Court ruled in the Keyhole’s favor, blasting Roper’s action as “not due process of law.
 It is no process at all.”
 The restraining order became permanent, plus Pope ordered the police commissioner and other city officials to pay all court costs.
-Don Albert’s Keyhole Club, the western point of the Chitlin’ Circuit, was officially recognized as the first integrated nightclub in the south.
+Don Albert’s Keyhole Club, which would be the far-western point of the Chitlin’ Circuit, until Johnny Holmes opened The Cobra in Midland, was officially recognized as the first integrated nightclub in the south.

 Albert sold the club in 1964 and it closed soon after.
 The end of segregation wiped out the Chitlin’ Circuit.
 The bigger acts could play larger capacity venues previously denied.
 And music fans could now go to any venue in town.